Faculty Research Areas

 Dr. Gruman is interested in the investigation of risk and protective factors which influence the academic and social development of school-aged children.
 Her research work is focused on examining the efficacy and effectiveness of preventative interventions within the professional practice of school counseling.
 Examples include: the effects of non-cognitive skills interventions on academic behaviors and the impact of literacy-based guidance lessons on social skills development.

 Dr. Haskell’s research lies at the intersection of cognitive and educational psychology.
 On the theoretical side, his interests include category learning, development of problem solving skills, and the acquisition of expertise.
-On the practical side, he is interested in how we measure the effectiveness of educational efforts, both in the context of traditional educational institutions (assessment) and in the context of education and outreach programs in the community (program evaluation).
+On the practical side, he is interested in how we measure the effectiveness of educational efforts, and how new technologies impact the way people learn.

 Ira E. Hyman, Jr.